 - The Pitt Rivers Museum houses one of the world’s finest collections of anthropology and archaeology, with objects from every continent and from throughout human history.

 The Bodleian is the largest university library system in the United Kingdom.
 It comprises the principal University library – the Bodleian Library – and 27 libraries across Oxford, which provide services to 21st-century scholars across subject disciplines, from direct access to high-demand print collections to online access to journals, manuscripts, archives and databases.
 Together, the Bodleian Libraries hold more than 13 million printed items, over 80,000 e-journals and outstanding special collections including rare books and manuscripts.

 The Botanic Garden is the oldest botanic garden in Britain.
 Founded in 1621, its collections have been used in teaching, research and conservation for 400 years, and it forms the most compact yet diverse collection of plants in the world.
 The Arboretum, which has been part of the Botanic Garden since 1963, contains the finest collection of trees in Oxfordshire, including some of the oldest redwoods in the UK.

-Overseen by the Pro-Vice-Chancellor (People & GLAM), the GLAM division represents these six departments, and coordinates related budgets, policy and strategy in support of the University’s academic, research and teaching activities, and its heritage and legal responsibilities.
+Overseen by the Head of GLAM, the Gardens, Libraries and Museums division (GLAM) represents these six departments, and coordinates related budgets, policy and strategy in support of the University’s academic, research and teaching activities, and its heritage and legal responsibilities.